godwinsec/soc-alert-investigations/header_analysis.md

 ---

 ### 9. If the email failed to deliver, who would receive the error message?
 Non-delivery reports would be sent to the address specified in the Return-Path header.
+Return-Path: p.chambers@sasktel.net

 ---